Helena Norberg-Hodge: Ladakh

-Ladakh, also known as Little Tibet, is a remote region on the Tibetan plateau.
-Although it is politically part of India, it has more in common culturally with Tibet.
+Ladakh, also known as Little Tibet, is a remote region on the Tibetan Plateau.
+Although it is part of India, it has more in common culturally with Tibet.
 Because it borders both China and Pakistan, countries with which India has had tense relations and frequent border disputes, the Indian government kept Ladakh largely isolated from the outside world.
-It was not until 1962 that the first road was built over the high mountain passes that separate the region from the rest of India, and even then the region was off-limits to all but the India military.
-In 1975, the India government decided to open Ladakh to tourism and 'development', and Norberg-Hodge was one of the first westerners to visit the region, accompanying a German film crew as a translator.
+It was not until 1962 that the first road was built over the high mountain passes that separate the region from the rest of India, and even then the region was off-limits to all but the Indian military.
+In 1975, the Indian government decided to open Ladakh to tourism and 'development', and Norberg-Hodge was one of the first westerners to visit the region, accompanying a German film crew as a translator.

 As she described in an interview with the Indian website Infochange, the culture she observed in those early years was a near-paradise of social and ecological well-being, but quickly broke down under the impact of outside economic forces: "When I first arrived in Leh, the capital of 5,000 inhabitants, cows were the most likely cause of congestion and the air was crystal clear.
 Within five minutes' walk in any direction from the town centre were barley fields, dotted with large farmhouses.
 For the next twenty years I watched Leh turn into an urban sprawl.
 The streets became choked with traffic, and the air tasted of diesel fumes.
 'Housing colonies' of soulless, cement boxes spread into the dusty desert.
 The once pristine streams became polluted, the water undrinkable.
 For the first time, there were homeless people.
 The increased economic pressures led to unemployment and competition.
 Within a few years, friction between different communities appeared.
 All of these things had not existed for the previous 500 years."